Milo-Grogan: After 1900

 The Jeffrey Manufacturing Company flourished in Milo-Grogan and provided many services for its employees.
 J.A.
 Jeffrey, owner of Jeffrey Manufacturing, established one of the earliest industrial infirmaries in 1889 and a cooperative store in 1904 in the factory block.
 In 1912, Jeffrey also set up an employee cafeteria and a Building and Loan Association that helped financially assist its employees in building their homes.
 The employee population was quickly growing in Milo- Grogan and Columbus could not keep up with its police force, water, electricity, and fire services, causing an annexation from the city.

 The Jeffrey Manufacturing Company steadily grew until 1940.
 In 1904, Jeffrey purchased the Ohio Malleable Iron Company to ensure a reliable supply of iron for the production of their barrows and hand trucks.
 Ohio Malleable was located along the same railroad track as Jeffrey a few blocks north of First Avenue.
 In 1926, Jeffrey purchased a British company called the Diamond Coal Cutter Company, which was renamed the British Jeffrey Diamond Limited.
 A couple years later, J.A.
 Jeffrey retired and president of the company, Robert Gillespie stepped up.
 His first action as the figurehead was to invest two million dollars into the purchase of Galion Iron Works, a manufacturer of road rollers and graders for sale to local and state governments.
 Jeffrey Manufacturing survived the Great Depression and company prosperity continued into the immediate post war years.
 However, a new company called Jay Manufacturing moved into central Ohio and began challenging Jeffrey Manufacturing.
 Jeffrey began to fail when the company neglected to replace its underground coal hauler with the new rubber tired hauler, an innovation that would save the company time and money because the rubber tires did not require built tracks as mine shafts were extended.
 As the Jeffrey main branch began to fail, its subsidiaries excelled and kept the company afloat.
 In 1961, Jeffrey Manufacturing completely merged with the British Galion Company, creating the new corporate name of Jeffrey Galion, Inc.

 The factories of Milo-Grogan were very successful and its employee-based neighborhoods were large, but the introduction of the Interstate 71 corridor caused a strain on the neighborhood.
 The interstate split the area nearly in half and several homes and businesses were demolished in the process.
 Layoffs were frequent after the demolition of many Milo-Grogan factories.
-Decreased housing availability due to I-71 construction caused the population to fall from 3850 to 3000 from 1970-1980.
+Decreased housing availability due to I-71 construction caused the population to fall from 3850 to 3000 from 1970 to 1980.
 Many of the remaining families moved out of the Milo-Grogan area and into the nicer homes of the suburbs.
 Over 400 homes and businesses were lost to the completion of the freeway by 1964.